LounesMD/ReinforcementLearning/README.md

 Also, is it interesting to use different algorithms for the two players?

 4. What is the difference between a bandit and an agent ?
 When to choose which one and can we oppose an agent and a bandit ?

+5. How important it is to be able to know the new state of the agent after doing an action ?
+(Check this [article](https://www.aaai.org/Papers/ICAPS/2004/ICAPS04-041.pdf))

 ### Answers